 - a.
-A 10% reduction in the number of required parking spaces is allowed for uses with a main entrance within a walking distance of 1,320 feet of an operating bus stop where service intervals are no longer than 15 minutes for high frequency transit stops and facilities designated in the SANDAG Sustainable Communities Strategy. - b.
-A 25% reduction in the number of required parking spaces is allowed for uses with a main entrance within a walking distance of 1,320 feet of an operating train station designated in the SANDAG Sustainable Communities Strategy. - c.
-Projects within 1,320 of a high frequency transit stop planned in the SANDAG Sustainable Communities Strategy and funded in the SANDAG Regional Transportation Improvement Program may receive a parking reduction per these standards, subject to a Minor Use Permit, which must address interim parking and transportation needs.
+A 5% reduction in the number of required parking spaces is allowed for uses with a main entrance within a walking distance of 600 feet of an operating bus stop where service intervals are no longer than 15 minutes for high frequency transit stops and facilities designated in the SANDAG Sustainable Communities Strategy. - b.
+A 15% reduction in the number of required parking spaces is allowed for uses with a main entrance within a walking distance of 1,320 feet of an operating train station designated in the SANDAG Sustainable Communities Strategy.